 Landscaping, loose leaves, dirt, and miscellaneous debris can block airflow through the outdoor unit, causing your AC to overheat and turn off.
 Remove any debris blocking airflow, and make sure there are at least two feet of clearance around the unit and several feet of vertical clearance.
 Outdoor AC units usually release the most heat from the top, so they need plenty of overhead room to breathe.

 6. If you know how, try resetting the unit.

 Your air conditioner might start acting strangely after a power surge trips the circuit breaker.
 The good news is that sometimes all it needs is a hard reset.
 Refer to your system's owner's manual for specific instructions on how to correctly reset your particular system to avoid inadvertently creating more problems.

 What if I still need help?

 If you've tried all of these things and your air conditioner still won't turn on, it's time to call a professional.
-At Rescue Air Heating and Cooling, our highly-trained HVAC technicians can quickly diagnose the problem and get your AC up and running again so you can stay cool all summer long.
+At Rescue Air and Plumbing, our highly-trained HVAC technicians can quickly diagnose the problem and get your AC up and running again so you can stay cool all summer long.
 Give us a call today at (972) 201-3253 for AC service in the Dallas-Fort Worth Metro.